PROJECT: TravelBuddy

 Justification: Splitting the usable User Interface (UI) space into half, one for Chart and another for an Expanded Place details, reduces the screen real estate for both.

-commands to change views provides full real estate for both features.
+The use of generate and select commands to change views provides full real estate for both features.
 Chart view can subsequently accommodate more charts,

 while Expanded Place view can display more information while providing a pleasant User Experience.